-The Challon family renovated the estate from the ground up, including the vineyards, cellars and wine making facilities, of Chateau Belair.
+The Challon family renovated the estate from the ground up, including the vineyards, cellars, and wine-making facilities, of Chateau Belair.

 As you have now read, Belair-Monange spent the first chapter of its life under the name of Chateau Belair.
 Before the estate was purchased by its current owners, Ets.
-Moueix, it was managed by Pascal Delbeck.
-Pascal Delbeck, who began in his official capacity at Chateau Belair in 1975, was at the same in charge of Chateau Ausone.
+Moueix, was managed by Pascal Delbeck.
+Pascal Delbeck, who began in his official capacity at Chateau Belair in 1975 was at the same in charge of Chateau Ausone.

-During the Delbeck era, many tasters felt that the wines of Chateau Belair as well as those being produced at Chateau Ausone were not up the level that they should have been for their terroir.
+During the Delbeck era, many tasters felt the wines of Chateau Belair as well as those being produced at Chateau Ausone were not up the level that they should have been for their terroir.